 Cool Down and Reboot the TV

-Your Roku TV might be overheating, and that is why you see a solid red light indicator on it.
+Your Roku TV might be overheating.
 To address this issue, unplug the TV from the main wall and let it cool down for 1-2 hours.

 Also, make sure to place the TV in a well-ventilated space, with at least 12 inches of gap from the sides so that the air can be vetted without being trapped.